 1, You must have regular contact with your tutor by telephone and email throughout your study time.
 (If you do not speak to your tutor until you try to submit your NEA, the tutor will be unable to accept it.)

-2, You must complete at least 4 Tutor Marked Assignments before your tutor can consider authenticating your NEA.
+2, You must complete at least 4 Tutor Marked Assignments, a plan and a draft essay before your tutor can consider authenticating your NEA.
 Submitting all of your TMAs together just before, or at the same time as your NEA will not be acceptable.
-(Please be aware that 4 TMAs is the minimum for authenticating your work, it is certainly not enough to secure a good exam grade.
+Please be aware that 4 TMAs is the minimum requirement for authenticating your work, it is certainly not enough to secure a good exam grade.

-3, Your tutor should supervise the planning of your NEA and preferably also see at least one draft.
+3, Your tutor should supervise the planning of your NEA, see at least one plan and comment on a draft essay before you submit the final work.
+Be aware that we check for plagiarism.

 5, When you have submitted your NEA you must be able to answer in depth questions about your ideas, your sources and how you came to your conclusions.
+This has to be done by telephone/Skype and not just by email.
 We have to be assured that the work was produced by you and not plagiarised or written by someone else. ( We and AQA have various methods of checking for plagiarism and they are used rigorously.)

 6, Your tutor may refuse to authenticate your NEA if you break any of these rules.
 In this case your work will be returned to you and AQA will be informed.
 We may refuse to provide any further tuition.